pycentroid/pycentroid/README.md

 @themost-framework for Python

-[@themost-framework](https://github.com/themost-framework) is a fully-featured end-to-end framework for building scalable data-driven web applications and services.
-It consists of a wide set of server-side libraries and client-side tools for helping developers creating scalable and configuratable production environments. `pycentroid` is a `@themost-framework` alternative for python.
+[@themost-framework](https://github.com/themost-framework) is a fully-featured end-to-end framework for building scalable data-driven web applications and services under node.js.
+It consists of a wide set of server-side libraries and client-side tools for helping developers creating scalable and configurable production environments. `pycentroid` is a `@themost-framework` alternative for python.

 ## pycentroid.client